Learn English Business Idioms

 like flogging a dead horse

-Meaning: pointless exercise as it is not going to work
+Meaning: used to describe a pointless exercise that is not going to work

 Example: